egarrett22/QMEE/README.md

 Diagnostic plot assignment

 Checking the concerns about our data:
-1)Bias/linearity: residuals vs fitted: no nonlinear relationships 2)Heteroscedasticity: scale-location graph.Are there differences in variance across the data set?
-Slight heteroscedasticity: slight dip on the right hand side of the plot
+1)Bias/linearity: residuals vs fitted: no nonlinear relationships

+2)Heteroscedasticity: scale-location graph.Are there differences in variance across the conditions?
+Slight heteroscedasticity: The first two conditions on the left have more or less the same level of variance, and the two conditions to the right have a slightly different variance level(lower than the first two)

 3)Normality: Normal Q-Q: how do the data compare to a normal distribution: Data are normal